Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-In order to demonstrate the capacity of each competing model to select the correct covariates across different values of $\lambda$ and dispersion levels, Tables \ref{tab:prop02_grLASSO_grSCAD_grMCP} and \ref{tab:prop20_grLASSO_grSCAD_grMCP} present the proportion of times that each functional coefficient estimate was different from zero among the total of 100 replications.
-We notice that no model could perform the variable selection for the lowest regularization level ($\lambda = 0.001$) for all three competing methods (all proportions were equal to one).
-For the other $\lambda$ values tested, the models started to select the variables.
-Such selection for data with low dispersion is predominantly correct from $\lambda=0.250875$, while for data with large dispersion from $\lambda = 2.005$.
-However, the non-zero proportions in Table \ref{tab:prop20_grLASSO_grSCAD_grMCP} associated with the fifth functional coefficient become lower for larger values of $\lambda$.
+Supplementary Figures 8 and 9 show boxplots of metric \eqref{eq:r2_PARTE2} and MSE, respectively, for each competing model, grouped by data dispersion degree and tested $\lambda$ values.
+Regardless of the metric (\eqref{eq:r2_PARTE2} or MSE), the fit quality begins to decline beyond a certain $\lambda$, indicating that stronger regularization leads to suboptimal results when $\lambda$ becomes too large.
+Figure \ref{grBLASSO} and Supplementary Figure 10 compare our proposed model with grLASSO, grMCP, grSCAD, and BGLSS based on metric \eqref{eq:r2_PARTE2} and MSE, respectively, considering the best $\lambda$ from the tested grid for grLASSO, grMCP, and grSCAD.

-It is noted (Table \ref{tab:prop20_grLASSO_grSCAD_grMCP} and Figure \ref{sensibilidadeEQM_gr_parte2_b}) that the competing models are not able to balance very well the accuracy in the selection in the scenario with greater data dispersion while preserving the quality of the fit according to the metrics under study, meaning that they need to lose fit quality and increase the regularization to gain better accuracy in the selection.
+In order to demonstrate the capacity of each frequentist competing model to select the correct covariates across different values of $\lambda$ and dispersion levels, Supplementary Tables 1 and 2 present the proportion of times that each functional coefficient estimate was different from zero among the total of 100 replications.
+We notice that none of the models performed variable selection at the lowest regularization level ($\lambda = 0.001$) across all three competing methods (all proportions were equal to 1).
+For the other $\lambda$ values tested, the models began selecting variables.
+Such selection for data with low dispersion is predominantly correct from $\lambda=0.250$, while for data with large dispersion from $\lambda = 2.005$.
+However, the non-zero proportions in Supplementary Table 2 associated with the fifth functional coefficient become lower for larger values of $\lambda$.

-For last finding that can be obtained when evaluating Tables \ref{tab:prop02_grLASSO_grSCAD_grMCP} and \ref{tab:prop20_grLASSO_grSCAD_grMCP} is that the grSCAD and grMCP models stand out from the grLASSO model in the scenario with low data dispersion ($\sigma=0.2$), better selecting the variables for the different $\lambda$ values tested.
+It is noted (Supplementary Table 2 and Supplementary Figure 9 (b)) that the competing models are not able to balance very well the accuracy in the selection in the scenario with greater data dispersion while preserving the quality of the fit according to the metrics under study, meaning that they need to lose fit quality and increase the regularization to gain better accuracy in the selection.
+The last finding from evaluating Supplementary Tables 1 and 2 is that the grSCAD and grMCP models stand out from the grLASSO model in the scenario with low data dispersion ($\sigma=0.2$), better selecting the variables for the different $\lambda$ values tested.